-addition to this completed Application.
-EXISTING CONDITIONS AND MATERIALS: REPLACEMENTS TO EXISTING FEATURES ☐ Design specifications of replacement features, as necessary ☐ Photographs of existing building showing features to be replaced PROPOSED PROJECT: ACCESSORY BUILDING / DECK ☐ Site plan showing existing house and location of proposed accessory building/deck and setback dimensions from property line ☐ Architectural elevations for proposed accessory building ☐ Design specifications of accessory building/deck, as necessary ☐ Photographs of existing house and site FENCES, WALLS ☐ Site plan showing existing house and location of fence/wall, as well as setback dimensions from property line ☐ Design specifications of fence/wall, as necessary DRIVEWAYS, WALKWAYS, PAVING ☐ Site plan showing existing house and location of new paving ☐ Design specifications of paving, as necessary ARCHITECTURAL ORNAMENTATION ☐ Description of proposed ornament/detail/feature ☐ Design specifications and material ☐ Photograph(s) of existing building, area to which ornament is to be applied PROPOSED MATERIALS: SIGNS ☐ Sign height, width, depth, type, and illumination method, as applicable ☐ Rendering of sign MECHANICAL SYSTEMS (should NOT be visible from street) ☐ Image or Photograph of equipment ☐ Site plan or description indicating where equipment will be located on building or site PAINT COLOR (Munn Park / Commercial Buildings only) Existing and proposed color and finish Certify that the information contained in this application is true and correct to the best of my k application will not be accepted and deemed complete until all supporting and/or requeste application may require a site visit to the subject property by City of Lakeland staff.
-I underst relieve the responsibility of obtaining a building permit and following all other applicable code and State of Florida.
-In consideration for review of this application by staff of the Historic Preservation Board for nowledge at the time of submission.
-I understand that this ad information has been supplied.
-I understand that this and that the issuance of a Certificate of Review does not as and requirements of the City of Lakeland, Polk County, or a proposed minor change to a property within one of Lakeland's Historic Districts, the applicant and owner agree to allow access to the property by y City of Lakeland staff for inspection purposes during the
+reaction accounts your projects. addition to this completed Application.
+EXISTING CONDITIONS AND MATERIALS: REPLACEMENTS TO EXISTING FEATURES ☐ Design specifications of replacement features, as necessary ☐ Photographs of existing building showing features to be replaced PROPOSED PROJECT: ACCESSORY BUILDING / DECK ☐ Site plan showing existing house and location of proposed accessory building/deck and setback dimensions from property line ☐ Architectural elevations for proposed accessory building ☐ Design specifications of accessory building/deck, as necessary ☐ Photographs of existing house and site FENCES, WALLS Site plan showing existing house and location of fence/wall, as well as setback dimensions from property line Design specifications of fence/wall, as necessary DRIVEWAYS, WALKWAYS, PAVING ☐ Site plan showing existing house and location of new paving ☐ Design specifications of paving, as necessary ARCHITECTURAL ORNAMENTATION ☐ Description of proposed ornament/detail/feature ☐ Design specifications and material ☐ Photograph(s) of existing building, area to which ornament is to be applied PROPOSED MATERIALS: SIGNS ☐ Sign height, width, depth, type, and illumination method, as applicable ☐ Rendering of sign MECHANICAL SYSTEMS (should NOT be visible from street) ☐ Image or Photograph of equipment ☐ Site plan or description indicating where equipment will be located on building or site PAINT COLOR (Munn Park / Commercial Buildings only) Existing and proposed color and finish CERTIFICATION AND AUTHORIZAT I certify that the information contained in this application is true and correct to the best of my kr application will not be accepted and deemed complete until all supporting and/or requester application may require a site visit to the subject property by City of Lakeland staff.
+I understar relieve the responsibility of obtaining a building permit and following all other applicable codes and State of Florida. nowledge at the time of submission.
+I understand that this d information has been supplied.
+I understand that this and that the issuance of a Certificate of Review does not s and requirements of the City of Lakeland, Polk County,